wkelongws/CarND-BehaviorCloning-Project/README.md

 Rather than directly use the given training set, I did a lot of prepocessing to it.
 Besides images of the center camera, I utilized images from both left and right camera with an additional steering angle attached.
 I jittered the images in several ways to simulate different driving conditions.
 The detailed method and be found in train.py.

+Eventually, the model can drive the car in lane on track 1 for hours and drive the car quite smoothly on track 2 as well.